AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 # Conclusion

-Whether you're using resources or reading files yourself, both options offer you a way to check in an empty file to the source control.
+Whether you're using resources or reading files yourself, both options offer you a way to consume a file checked into the source control.
 Using resources is slightly easier, as you don't need to open and parse the file.
 Loading the file yourself, however, gives you far more flexibility if you need it.

 **Which method will I use?**

 Initially, I was sure I would load and parse a `.json` file.
-On top of storing API keys, I wanted to store a variable number of other parameters.
+On top of storing API keys, I wanted to store a number of other parameters.
 A JSON array would be the perfect data structure for the job, unlike resources that I need to directly access by name.

-But I could store a JSON array as a string resource...
-I guess I'll give the "official" resources way a try!
+I may feel inclined to try both approaches and store the JSON array as a string resource :)